mulesoft-assets/template-sfdc2wdayf-account2customer-broadcast/README.md

 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`
-Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources
-+ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
-+ Once that is done, right click on you Anypoint Template project folder
-+ Hover you mouse over `"Run as"`
-+ Click on  `"Mule Application"`

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.